isi-lincoln/AVOID-Routing/README.md

 ## Prerequisites

-We are going to use an already create role for install an etcd cluster.

-The role is from ISI's mergetb ansible repo and can be found in `requirements.yml`.
+We need to pull our etcd role submodule for ansible.
+Required for `stage-4.sh`.

 ```
-$ ansible-galaxy install -r requirements.yml --force
+$ git submodule update --init --recursive
 ```

 ## Running